HimanshuArora1234/Autocomplete/README.md

 PS. `sbt run` will automatically find the `Runner.scala` object which is the Scala App object to kick start this program.

-##Answers to the optional questions
+##Answers of the optional questions

 1. What would you change if the list of keywords was large (several millions)?